ttranatping/p1mfa-serverprofile/android-push-setup.md

 # Android FCM Push Notification Setup

 ## Pre-requisites
+- PingFederate and P1MFA/P14C is set up and configured.
+    - Ideally you have email/sms OTP working.
-- You have set up P1MFA manually or via Postman scripts.
+    - This can be performed manually or via Postman scripts and Docker.
 See [here](README.md) for more details.
 - A Google account.
 - Android Studio set up with the [P1MFA Mobile App](https://github.com/pingidentity/pingone-customers-mobile-sdk-android) loaded and ready.